Interior

 The resulting interior layout is snug but roomy in the areas that count - legs, shoulders and head.
 The driving layout is excellent, everything within easy reach.
 The pedals lend themselves to classic heel-and-toe, which is useful since the synchros in the 5-speed we sampled were a bit slow.

-"How does that car perform with a helicopter engine in it?"
+full article"How does that car perform with a helicopter engine in it?"

 Special Interest Autos June 1995